Discover Engineering Family Day

 Every February, the National Building Museum and the National Engineers Week Foundation invite you to debunk the myths of engineering and discover how professional engineers turn an idea into reality.
 Celebrate National Engineers Week by participating in this free, hands-on, and fun-filled festival.

-- DISCOVER alongside Curious George and Cat in the Hat from WETA and PBSKids
+- Meet Curious George and Cat in the Hat from WETA and PBSKids

 Activities at the Festival may assist Scouts in fulfilling some requirements for the following Badges: